anlutro/blog/pages/movies.md

 # My favorite movies

-In alphabetical order.
+In alphabetical order, because ranking is hard.

-* 2001: A Space Odyssey
-* A Clockwork Orange
-* A Serious Man
-* Army of Darkness
+* 12 Monkeys
-* Apocalypse Now
+* Alien
-* Black Dynamite
+* Birdman
 * Blade Runner
+* Children of Men
+* Constantine
+* Die Hard
+* Drive
 * Falling Down
-* Full Metal Jacket
+* Gladiator
-* Leon - The Professional
+* In Bruges
+* Lord of the Rings: Fellowship of the Ring
 * Memento
-* Oldboy
+* Narc
 * One Flew Over the Cuckoo's Nest
-* Pacific Rim
+* Pan's Labyrinth
-* Platoon
+* Prisoners
-* Star Wars - the original trilogy
+* Silence of the Lambs
-* Taxi Driver
+* The Dark Knight
-* The Exorcist
+* The Departed
-* The Shining
+* The Lives of Others
-* Watchmen